 Can health care professionals be involved?

 Absolutely.
 We welcome the participation of health care professionals.
 Help us spread the word to parents you know who could benefit from one-on-one peer support.
-Visit our Health Care Professionals page to learn more.
+Visit our NICU Professionals page to learn more.

 Does Hand to Hold charge for services provided to parents and their families?